photown/go-fuzzy/README.md

 ### func Search(pattern string) []interface{}

 @param {string} pattern The pattern string to fuzzy search on.
-@return A list of all serch matches.
+@return A list of all search matches.

 Searches for all the items whose keys (fuzzy) match the pattern.